 The C-Tier operators can kill aliens without a doubt.
 But as operators, you will need to be very creative in how you can contribute to the team.
 There will be situations that call for these operators, but those will be few and far in between.

 Rook’s P90 SMG looks tiny for a guy his size and is only good for close-quarters combat.
 Have him level up to unlock the HK417 Assault Rifle for better damage output.
-I’d take Rook on those rescue missions for additional damage mitigation.

 The F90 Assault Rifle, with its fast fire rate, complements her traps quite well.
 Choose Gridlock as your operator when you need to manage crowds.